A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges

 \subsubsection{Metrics for Line Segment Description Evaluation}

-Since line segment descriptors are constructed based on line segments, line segment detection directly influences the evaluation performance for the line segment description.
-In this review, two strategies are employed to eliminate the effect of line segment detection as much as possible.
-(1) The same line segments detected by the LSD \cite{LSD} method are employed to test all descriptors.
-(2) To eliminate the inconsistent problem of line segment endpoints, inspired by \cite{HPatches}, line segments are only extracted in the first test image and then projected onto other test images according to homography matrices for each test group.

-Based on the experimental settings mentioned above, the matching precision ($\mathcal{P}_{m}$) and recall ($\mathcal{C}_{m}$) based on predefined line segments are defined to evaluate the matching ability of line segment descriptors.
-They can be formulated as $\mathcal{P}_{m} = {N^c_m}/{N^p_m}$ and $\mathcal{C}_{m} = {N^c_m}/{\hat{N^1_{t}}}$, in which $N^p_m$ is the number of putative line segment matches between two test images based on descriptor similarity using the mutual brute-force matching strategy. $N^c_m$ is the number of correct matches in $N^p_m$ validated by the corresponding homography matrix, as shown in Fig. \ref{matched_line_segment}. $\hat{N^1_{t}}$ is the number of validly projected line segments onto other test images according to the extracted line segments in the first image.
+The matching precision ($\mathcal{P}_{m}$) and recall ($\mathcal{C}_{m}$) are defined to evaluate the matching ability of line segment descriptors.
+They can be formulated as $\mathcal{P}_{m} = {N^c_m}/{N^p_m}$ and $\mathcal{C}_{m} = {N^c_m}/{N^h_m}$.
+Here, $N^p_m$ represents the number of putative line segment matches between two test images based on descriptor similarity. $N^c_m$ denotes the number of correct matches within $N^p_m$, validated by the corresponding homography matrix. $N^h_m$ is the number of matched line segments between two test images determined by the homography matrix instead of descriptor similarity, as shown in Fig. \ref{matched_line_segment}.